tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 An app that uses the SwiftUI app life cycle has a structure that conforms to the App protocol.
 The structure's body property returns one or more scenes, which in turn provide content for display.
 The @main attribute identifies the app's entry point.

+Step 5:
+In the Project navigator, select ContentView.

+By default, SwiftUI view files declare a structure and a preview.
+The structure conforms to the View protocol and describes the view's content and layout.
+The preview declaration creates a preview for that view.